randxie/randxie.github.io/_posts/2022-06-10-staff-eng-in-challenging-time.md

 add_to_english_list: true
 ---

 The recent changes in macroeconomics have impacted a lot of companies.
 For the online brokerage company I worked at, it has been impacted even more, both by the downward economic cycle and SEC's discussions on routing retail stock orders to auctions.
-As a staff engineer in the team, I am responsible to figure out the technical directions for the next halves.
-In such challenging time, the decision making principles will be very different.
-In this blog, I would like to document the principles that help me making technical decisions in the challenging time, that can help me retrospect in the future.
+As a staff engineer in the team, I am responsible for figuring out the technical directions.
+In the challenging time, the decision making principles will be very different.
+In this blog, I would like to document the principles that help me navigate the challenging time.

 1) Be resilient to changes and plan for shorter term